csiro-risk-assessment/mozzie/paper.md

 See [instructions](https://joss.readthedocs.io/en/latest/paper.html) for instructions about formulae, references, tables, figures, markdown, footnotes, headings, etc.  See [example](https://joss.readthedocs.io/en/latest/example_paper.html) for an example.
 -->

-> Note for reviewers.
-This paper is to be submitted to the Journal of Open Source Software (JOSS), which is different to many other academic journals.
-Firstly, the focus is on the software, and less on this article.
-Secondly, key instructions from JOSS are as follows.
-(A) The paper should be between 250-1000 words.
-Authors submitting papers significantly longer than 1000 words may be asked to reduce the length of their paper.
-(B) The paper needs to include a summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience.
-(C) The paper needs to explain the research applications of the software.
-(D)  The paper needs to contain A Statement of Need section that clearly illustrates the research purpose of the software and places it in the context of related work.

 # Summary